Lilou Macé

-Lilou Macé (born August 20, 1977) is a French-American new-age author, webTV host, video blogger, speaker and interviewer.
+Lilou Macé (born August 20, 1977) is a French-American New-Age author, webTV host, video blogger, speaker and interviewer.

 Biography

 Macé was born in Santa Barbara, California, to French parents, Jean-Yves Macé and Irène Martin.
 Moving back to France, Lilou grew up primarily in Nantes and Cholet.
 She also spent part of her youth in Scottsdale, Arizona.

 During her four-year bachelor's degree in European Business Studies (1996-2000), Mace studied at ESC La Rochelle and Oxford Brookes University and wrote her final year dissertation called How to create a strong brand online, graduating in 2000 with honours.
-She did a major in International Marketing and completed a 14-month internship for Nortel Networks in Mainhead, UK and in Silicon Valley.
+She did a major in International Marketing and completed a 14-month internship for Nortel Networks in Maidenhead, UK and in Silicon Valley.

 Early career

 Between November 2000 and October 2006, Lilou resided in Florida, mainly in Fort Lauderdale, Florida and moved to Chicago in October 2006, where she lived until the end of July 2008.

 Between January 2000 and June 2008, Lilou was self-employed, creating online branding, website design and online marketing for the hospitality industry.
 After the short experience in the marketing area, Lilou decided to create and focus on her YouTube channel.
 Her videos, based on bringing positive messages about life, career and love, gathered many hundreds of thousands of followers on several platforms, like YouTube, Facebook and Twitter.
 Soon after the breakthrough, Lilou Mace decided to leave her old life and focus mainly on her new YouTuber and Vlogger career.